K-Danils/codnity_project/readme.md

 	- Navigate to the src folder :

 			cd src
-	- To run flask service, simply type:
+	- To run flask service, simply type (py for windows, python3 for MacOs/Linux):

 			py main.py
 		After which the backend service will be active and accessible on localhost port 5000, it only has one endpoint "/get-articles", which returns dictionary containing id, title, link, points, date_created.